J'ai Osé 1977 Eau de Toilette

 J'ai Osé (Eau de Toilette) by Guy Laroche

 J'ai Osé (Eau de Toilette) is a popular perfume by Guy Laroche for women and was released in 1977.
 The scent is spicy-woody.
 The longevity is above-average.
-It is still available to purchase.
+It is still in production.

 Main accords